Advertisement

 Seattle proves the "all or nothing" framing is false.
 Departments claiming they must encrypt everything to protect operations are making a policy choice, not following a technical requirement.

-Seattle's decision came during a regional infrastructure upgrade—the Puget Sound Emergency Radio Network (PSERN) transition.
-This matters because:
+Seattle's decision came during the Puget Sound Emergency Radio Network (PSERN) transition, a regional infrastructure overhaul that's worth understanding:

 1